jesslaurena/spam-detector/README.md

   - Ensure the TF‑IDF vectorizer used to transform inputs matches the vectorizer used when training the TF‑IDF classifier.
   - If using NB, ensure `vocab.json` corresponds to the NB model (index mapping must match).
 - If KNN is slow: KNN is heavier (nearest-neighbor search across many dense vectors).
 The app preloads the index and uses a vectorized implementation; reducing TF‑IDF `max_features` will reduce memory/time.
+- If `streamlit` is not available, run: pip install streamlit or use the module form: python -m streamlit run app.py
+- If the app reports missing artifacts, confirm:
+  NaiveBayes/models/tfidf_vectorizer.pkl and NaiveBayes/models/logreg_tfidf.pkl exist.
+  If not, run the TF‑IDF training script above or use the NB fallback artifacts.
+- If KNN is slow: this is expected for large training sets.
+The app preloads an optimized NumPy KNN index, but KNN still needs more CPU/memory than NB or the TF‑IDF classifier.
 ---

 ## ✅ Quick verification (one command)